 There are some health issues with this dog breed.
 Some Jack Russell Terriers are prone to dislocation of the kneecaps, inherited eye diseases, deafness, Legg Perthes – a disease of the hip joints, and cataracts.
 At the moment, there is some argument about the breed and breed standards.

-Is the Jack Russell Terrier hypoallergenic?
-No. Furthermore, the American Kennel Club (AKC) does not formally recognize the Jack Russell Terrier, considered a working dog.
+The Airedale Terrier are big hypoallergenic dogs.
+But Jack Russell Terrier are not hypoallergenic.
+Furthermore, the American Kennel Club (AKC) does not formally recognize the Jack Russell Terrier, considered a working dog.
 It only officially recognizes the Parson Russell Terrier which is basically the same breed.
 They share their roots until 1980.